thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 # Runtime flags

 * `DOCTOOLS_TYPECHECKING`
     * Setting for runtime type checking.
-Default value is `disabled`.
-Note that any other value than `disabled` will considerably slow down DocToolsLLM and is meant to be used only for debugging purposes.
+Default value is `warn`.     * Possible values:
-    * Possible values:
+    The typing is checked using [beartype](https://beartype.readthedocs.io/en/latest/) so shouldn't slow down the runtime.
         * `disabled`: disable typechecking.
         * `warn`: print a red warning if a typechecking fails.
         * `crash`: crash if a typechecking fails in any function.